 Due to the fact that marriage for same-sex couples was not granted until

 2011, many couples have been forced to put off marriage until later in

 their lives, allowing them to build a career and

-a savings in the time being.
+in the time being.
 As such, it is highly advised that all same-sex couples

 who wish to marry speak with a Long Island family lawyer.
 In the event of a

 divorce should occur, the attorney would have helped the couple with their marriage

 Although the Supreme Court declared same-sex marriage legal in all 50 states